 Now you’ll have 11 fields in total, some of which are just headings and not fields.
 Click the Publish button to save your form.

-Now let’s add two more fields: the Interests dropdown we created already, and new phone number and avatar fields which we’ll need to create.
+Now let’s add two more fields: the Interests drop-down we’ve already created, and new phone number and avatar fields which we’ll need to create.

 Now let’s add the location field.
 We’ll use this to identify which country people are in.

-Go to Profile Builder > Form Fields and click the Select an option field.
-Click the Select (Country) option.
+Go to Profile Builder → Form Fields and click the Select an option field.
+Click the Select (Country) option in the Advanced column.

 Click the Add Field button to add it to the available fields.

 Now add a second new field: phone number.
-Click the Select an option field.
-Select Phone in the Advanced column.
+Click the Select an option field and select Phone in the Advanced column.

 Now edit the phone number field in the same way you did your new Interests field.